Internet Searching Tools: The Best of the Rest

 Google Book Search is a cooperative project between Google and several major libraries from the United States and other countries.
 The intent is to digitize books that are out of copyright and allow limited previews of copyright books.
 The previews will often provide access to the title page, the table of contents, the index, and snippets that contain a few sentences using the search terms in context.
 A Google Book search can retrieve information from chapters or sections of books--information that cannot typically be found in a library catalog record.
 Using Google Book Search to find more information about a book held in a library or to search inside the content of a book can be an indispensible tool for locating information that was often hidden.

-Google UncleSam
+Google Scholar

 LibrarySpot

 The LibrarySpot is a collection of Web sites that is organized like a library.
-A reference section, reading room, special collections, must-see sites, and more provide resources to from everything to electronic journals and newspapers to top colleges, foundations, quotations, geneology, and more.
+A reference section, reading room, special collections, must-see sites, and more provide resources to from everything to electronic journals and newspapers to top colleges, foundations, quotations, genealogy, and more.
 A site that is well-worth the visit.

 Refdesk.com

 Although the list of resources here is a bit cumbersome, Refdesk.com offers a host of sites that are useful for finding information.
 To quote the mission statement, "Refdesk.com has three goals: (1) fast access, (2) intuitive and easy navigation and (3) comprehensive content, rationally indexed.
 The prevailing philosophy here is: simplicity.
-'Simplicity is the natural result of profound thought.'
+'Simplicity is the natural result of profound thought.

 Essential Links (EL)